Daniels passes for 2 TDs and Commanders outlast Saints 20-19 on New Orleans' failed 2-point try

 Daniels passes for 2 TDs and Commanders outlast Saints 20-19 on New Orleans’ failed 2-point try

+“It feels good to win by one point,” said Daniels, who lost his LSU debut on the same field in 2022 when Florida State blocked the Tigers’ extra point attempt.
+“Life comes full circle.”

-Daniels, returning to play in Louisiana a year after winning the Heisman Trophy with LSU, completed 25 of 31 passes for 226 yards.
+Daniels, who won the Heisman Trophy last year with LSU, completed 25 of 31 passes for 226 yards in his return to Louisiana.
 He also ran for 66 yards, highlighted by a first-down scramble on third-and-14 to set up a third-quarter field goal by the recently signed Greg Joseph that put the Commanders (9-5) ahead 17-0.

 But Rattler relieved starting quarterback Jake Haener and nearly carried the Saints (5-9) to victory.
-After Joseph missed a 54-yard field goal with 1:55 to go, Rattler led a 56-yard drive and threw a 1-yard TD pass to Foster Moreau as time expired.
+After Joseph missed a 54-yard field goal with 1:55 to go, Rattler led a 56-yard drive and — after catching a break from officials who mistakenly stopped the clock — threw a 1-yard TD pass to Foster Moreau as time expired.

 Interim coach Darren Rizzi went for the win, but Rattler could not complete his pass to tightly covered tight end Juwan Johnson — and the Saints fell to 0-4 without quarterback Derek Carr, who was concussed and injured his left, non-throwing hand a week earlier.

+“Just a mixture of emotions because we walk off the field with a loss, but I don’t now if I’ve ever been more proud of the team,” Rizzi said, adding that he didn’t regret, “whatsoever,” going for 2 at the end.

+“I don’t think the players regret it.
+They were all in favor of it,” Rizzi said.
+“I just thought it was the right thing.”

-Washington helped New Orleans stay in the game with a combination of penalties (nine for 84 yards) and missed opportunities.
+Washington helped New Orleans stay in the game with what coach Dan Quinn called a “frustrating” combination of penalties (nine for 84 yards) and missed opportunities.

+“When you get those, you really put yourself in a bad spot,” Quinn said.
+“We have lots to clean up, but we’ve been in a lot of close games and been battle-hardened.”

-McLaurin had seven catches for 73 yards, but was overthrown while open deep down the middle in the fourth quarter.
-He later got his hands on, but could not control, a long pass down the sideline.
+McLaurin had seven catches for 73 yards, but Daniels overthrew him while he was open deep down the middle in the fourth quarter.
+McLaurin later got his hands on, but could not reel in, a long pass down the sideline.

 Rattler passed for 135 yards and a touchdown after replacing Haener, a second-year pro who made his first career start.
 Haener completed just four of 10 passes for 49 yards and was intercepted.